 - Sexual Orientation: You may have a legal claim if you have been treated negatively because of your sexual orientation or sexual identity, including harassment or discrimination because you are gay, lesbian, bisexual, transsexual or transgender.

 - Veteran and Military Status Discrimination: The law prohibits workplace discrimination based on the fact that you are a current or former member of the armed forces.

 If you have been fired, constructively discharged, demoted, suspended or otherwise treated less favorably because you belong to one of these legally protected categories, Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
-In addition to successfully representing employees in a wide variety of employment discrimination cases, we have helped improve the law for employees through numerous significant legal victories.
+In addition to successfully representing employees in a wide variety of New Jersey employment discrimination cases, we have helped improve the law for employees through numerous significant legal victories.

 Contact an experienced employment lawyer at Rabner Baumgart Ben-Asher & Nirenberg, P.C. for more information about your legal rights.
 Our telephone number is (973) 744-4000.